GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Methodology

-\item \textbf{Flexibility} - PDCC is flexible enough for capturing inter-dependencies: Every positive definite covariance matrix can be subjected to Cholesky decomposition as $\Sigma = LL^\top$ where $L$ is a unique lower triangular matrix with positive diagonal elements.
-Vice versa, a valid matrix $L$ can generate a unique covariance matrix.
-Therefore, it can be claimed that a covariance matrix $\Sigma$ has a degree of flexibility $\frac{T(T+1)}{2}$, which is the number of lower triangular elements of $L$.
-Meanwhile, PDCC provides $1+VT+V$ parameters in total, which is always larger than $\frac{T(T+1)}{2}$.
-This can be shown easily by using basic algebraic manipulations and the inequality $T<V$.
-Thus, it can be concluded that PDCC offers an overparameterized way to construct any positive definite matrix.
-A proof for this is provided in Appendix \ref{apx:proofs}.
+\item \textbf{Flexibility} - PDCC is flexible enough to capture (linear) dependencies: Any positive definite covariance matrix $\Sigma \in \mathbb{R}^{T \times T}$ can be expressed as a sum of weighted rank-one components together with an isotropic term \cite{horn2012matrix}, which matches the structure induced by PDCC.
+Recalling Section \ref{subsec:intuition}, the columns $\{\mathbf{u}_v\}$ define directions of shared variation, while the coefficients $\tilde{\sigma}^{(v)}$ control their strength and $\xi$ captures a base variance, jointly allowing the construction of arbitrary covariance structures.
+Thus, when $V > T$, the parameterisation becomes overcomplete: while $\Sigma$ has $\frac{T(T+1)}{2}$ degrees of freedom, PDCC introduces more effective parameters (even under the unit-norm constraints on $\mathbf{u}_v$), implying that the same covariance matrix can be constructed in multiple ways.

-\item \textbf{Parameterizability} - PDCC is efficiently parameterizable for neural network training: We propose a partial parameterization scheme for PDCC since its overparameterized nature makes it challenging to model it as the output of a neural network.
-In this scheme, only the auxiliary standard deviations $\tilde{\sigma}$ are related to latent variables using $f^{\tilde{\sigma}}_\psi(\mathbf{z})$ while the parameters of $\mathbf{U}$ are kept as global learnable parameters, i.e. a shared dictionary.
-Lastly, the base variance $\xi$ is set as a hyper-parameter due to the reasons given earlier.
+\item \textbf{Parameterizability} - PDCC is efficiently parameterizable for neural network training: We propose a partial parameterisation scheme for PDCC since its overparameterized nature makes it challenging to model it as an output of a neural network.
+In this scheme, only the auxiliary standard deviations $\tilde{\sigma}$ are related to latent variables using $f^{\tilde{\sigma}}_\psi(\mathbf{z})$ while the parameters of $\mathbf{U}$ are kept as global learnable parameters, i.e. as a single dictionary that is used to shape output noise for all generated samples.
+Lastly, the base variance $\xi$ is set as a hyperparameter to control the trade-off between stability and realism.
 Consequently, the resulting likelihood distribution is represented as

-One might question the benefit of having a dictionary with a size larger than $T$ since the resulting covariance matrix still has a rank of $T$.
+One might question the benefit of having a dictionary of size larger than $T$, since the resulting covariance matrix still has rank $T$.
 However, because $\mathbf{U}$ is global, latent variables can influence the generated data only through the auxiliary standard deviations.
-This means that $\mathbf{U}$ must learn the most frequent patterns among the dataset.
-Thus, the dictionary size $V$ allows controlling the permissible amount of fine-grained details in the generated data points. \end{itemize}
+This means that $\mathbf{U}$ must learn the most frequent patterns in the dataset, and $f^{\tilde{\sigma}}_\psi(\mathbf{z})$ activates the relevant patterns for the generated sample.
+Thus, the dictionary size $V$ allows controlling the permissible variety of fine-grained details in the generated data points. \end{itemize}